yusuke85/javascript-module-2-todo-workshop/README.md

 # Javascript-Module-2-Todo-Workshop

 ### Getting started
-- Fork and Clone this repo.
+Fork and Clone this repo.

+&nbsp;
 ### Part-1 Javascript in the browser
 After working on a black screen for few weeks, with the only output of ```console.log``` But JavaScript was not meant to be run in ```console.log``` It was meant to make web pages dynamic.
 Lots of websites are powered by JavaScript today, and some (like Facebook) cannot function at all without it.
 It's become that important to the look and feel of the website.